TheRealBarenziah/imgbb-uploader/README.md

 `console.log(imgbbUploader(myKey, myPath)) // output : Promise { <pending> }`
 Your data is available in `.then(response => response)` as shown above.

+**This module is ~20 lines long & totally unlicensed: to better fit your need, feel free to edit !**

 ## Learn more
 This module doesn't support array uploads.
 For heavy duty, you'll probably have to work with [fs.readdir](https://nodejs.org/api/fs.html#fs_fs_readdir_path_options_callback) and [async forEach](https://www.npmjs.com/package/async-foreach) (you may also be interested in [path](https://nodejs.org/api/path.html#path_path) ).